day8/re-frame/docs/EPs/002-ReframeInstances.md

 ### Global State As A Frame

 Currently, re-frame has some global state in the form of various atoms scattered about internal namespaces.
 The best known is `app-db`.

-It would be completely straightforward to scoop up this state and put it into some sort of `defrecord` whole - let's call it `Frame` - and then allow the programmer to create instances of `Frame` when they want to create a new instances of a re-frame app.
+It would be completely straightforward to scoop up this state and put it into some sort of `defrecord` whole - let's call it `Frame` - and then allow the programmer to create instances of `Frame` when they want to create a new instance of a re-frame app.

 Imagine there's a new API function called `create-frame`, which creates a new instance of this